U.S. Marine Nicole Gee, 23, Killed in Afghanistan Terrorist Attack

 United States Marine Sgt.
 Nicole L. Gee, 23, has been identified as one of the 13 U.S. service members who was killed in Thursday’s terrorist attacks in Kabul, Afghanistan.

 Gee became known to the world as a hero when she posted an August 20 picture of her on Instagram caring for a baby in Kabul, saying “I love my job.”
-Less than a week later, she would be killed in a heinous suicide bombing believed to be perpetrated by members of the Islamic State – Khorasan Province ISIS-K, the ISIS’s Afghanistan affiliate.
+Less than a week later, she would be killed in a heinous suicide bombing believed to be perpetrated by members of the Islamic State – Khorasan Province (ISIS-K), ISIS’s Afghanistan affiliate.

 The Department of Defense later posted the picture on Twitter: